Used 2025 ToyotaLand Cruiser MAX

 I purchased a Land Cruiser 1958 in July of 2024.
 I very much liked the styling, the drive train and the on and off-road features.
 Compared to my prior Toyota 4Runner Off Road, the vehicle rides better on the road, gets much better mileage, and handles as well if not better off road.
 It is easy to modify and I've customized the vehicle to my taste, which is why I went with the 1958 versus the Land Cruiser LC, although that trim has advantages as well.
 My complaint, and why I wouldn't buy the vehicle again, is that OEM and even after-market parts are not available.
 I initially ordered OEM rock sliders, and after waiting several months, those weren't available.
 So, I went to after-market, which has worked well.
 More importantly, I cracked my windshield while driving on the highway, and the windshield is on back order indefinitely.
 What turned into a several week wait has become a multi-month wait.
 The crack is bad, so I drive the car minimally, but it's my daily driver, so I find myself in a precarious position.
 Toyota can't tell me when the windshield will come in, nor will they give me a loaner car.
 They've offered to buy the car back, depreciated and price deducted for the broken windshield.
 In any event, if you are considering a Land Cruiser, you might wait until these part issues are addressed, unless you don't plan to use the car as a daily driver.… - 5.0

-By SamJ | on Thursday, July 24, 2025
+By Dusty Elliott | on Sunday, August 24, 2025

 Disclaimer: